 TERI: I had a business growing, processing and selling medicinal herbs, teaching how to make natural skin care products and practicing as a medical herbalist.

 BECCA: I was a psychiatric nurse and I had, and still have, Alterknitive which is my creative outlet selling my patterns and handmade jewellery.

 What we want our shop to be:

-We truly want people to enjoy being in the shop and to have a lovely time choosing their purchases.
+We truly want people to enjoy being in our shops and to have a lovely time choosing their purchases.
 We want to provide wonderful service the old fashioned way where everyone is treated to their own time whether they are buying one ball or enough for a jumper.

 Exceptional products are important to us ethically as well as being top quality.
 We research our products to make sure that no one (including sheep) are harmed and that everyone gets a fair deal.
 In addition, we would like to think we have something for everyone’s budget.

 We listen to our customers and where possible we give them what they want (but not acrylic!).
-We really love our shop, it is our happy place, and we want you to share our woolly happiness!
+We really love our shops, they are our happy place, and we want you to share our woolly happiness!

 Our website is a little off-shoot; we hope it will draw you to our shop and give you a taste of the goodies on offer.